-It may seem absurd to label three men as a generation unto themselves, but there’s more to it than that.
-Their work is taken as representative of the thoughts and style of their peers, as well as in a more extended net to encompass their whole generation.
-It was these men who made the word “Beat” famous and who popularized a new style of writing.
-Kerouac first explained what “Beat” meant to wider America, although he as not the first to use the word.
+Still, their work is taken as representative of the thoughts and style of their peers, as well as in a more extended net to encompass their whole generation.
+It was these three men who made the word “Beat” famous and who popularized a new style of writing with their explosive literature of the late fifties.

-The most obvious answer is that the Beat Generation was simply a literary movement, with Ginsberg, Burroughs, and Kerouac at the center, and thus Beats were writers who published stories during a certain time frame in history, on certain themes and with a certain style.
+The most obvious answer is that the Beat Generation was simply a literary movement, with Ginsberg, Burroughs, and Kerouac at the center, and thus the Beats were writers who published stories during a certain time frame in history, on certain themes and with a certain style.